matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 subjective areas.
 The values we follow are:

  * Supporting the whole long-term ecosystem rather than individual stakeholder gain
- * Openness rather than proprietariness
+ * Openness rather than proprietary lock-in
  * Interoperability rather than fragmentation
  * Cross-platform rather than platform-specific
  * Collaboration rather than competition